vanesa-c/Case-Study/Task 3: Solution Design.md

 ## 1.0 Introduction

-The product team aims to increase lead utilisation by mandating four leads per job instead of the current three.
+The product team aims to increase lead utilisation by increasing the number of job leads per job from three to four.
 To validate this hypothesis, we will design an A/B test using a Frequentist approach to measure the impact of this change on key business and user experience metrics.
-This document outlines the necessary preparatory work, technical execution details, and analysis approach for the experiment.
+This document outlines the necessary preparatory work, technical execution details and analysis approach for the experiment.

 ---